Lab 6: Drawing into the Framebuffer

 1. Change the grid code to draw horizontal lines in red and vertical lines in yellow.
 Remember from lecture that the B (blue) in BGRA is the lowest byte.

 2. Change the grid code to draw a checkerboard pattern (alternating filled red and yellow squares).
-Hint: define a helper function that draws a filled rectangle.
+Pro-tip: define a helper function that draws a filled rectangle.

 Here be dragons One critical fact to keep in mind when working with the framebuffer memory is that C does no bounds-checking on array indexes.
 Writing to an index outside the bounds of the framebuffer will simply overwrite data at the inappropriate location.
 Such as transgression can create a strange variety of symptoms, including corrupting the framebuffer image and/or locking up the pipeline to the display hardware.
 Should you encounter seemingly bizarre results when writing the framebuffer, review how your code accesses its memory.
-(Note: redzone protection can be lifesaver.
-The malloc module of the reference library has it enabled, if you did not do the extension yourself.)
+On a related note, redzone protection can be lifesaver in these situations.
+The malloc module of the reference library has it enabled, if you did not do the extension yourself.

 3. Multi-dimensional arrays